Overcome your social media addiction with mindfulness

 There is an antidote for social media addiction: Mindfulness.
 It’s a technique with origins in Buddhism but it’s being scientifically proven as a powerful tool for enhanced well-being and mental focus.

-Mindfulness is a training that helps us become more present, self-aware and better able to respond rather than react on autopilot in our everyday lives.
-It’s been shown to help with impulse control by experts such as Judson Brewer, American addiction psychiatrist, and is a powerful tool for kicking addictions ranging from drugs to social media.
-In his book “The Craving Mind: From Cigarettes to Smartphones to Love, Why We Get Hooked and How We Can Break Bad Habits,” Brewer shares research on the power of mindfulness to disrupt addictive behaviour.
+Mindfulness helps us become more present, self-aware and better able to respond rather than react on autopilot in our everyday lives.
+It’s been proven to help with impulse control and overcoming addictions ranging from drugs to social media.
+In his book “The Craving Mind”, Brewer shares research on the power of mindfulness to disrupt addictive behaviour.

 Here are four steps to overcome your social media addiction with mindfulness: